tailcallhq/tailcallhq.github.io/outlines/implementing-authentication-in-graphql.md

 ## Important Concepts for GraphQl Authentication

-Before exploring how authentication works, readers need to understand some terms adn how they work.
+Before exploring how authentication works, readers need to understand some terms and how they work.

 ### Authentication Middleware